fofoforever/fofoforever/README.md

 🌴 🌞 🍍 Beachy girly girl and a hobby enthusiast!
 I’m currently learning longboarding, snowboarding, anything boarding.

-📖 Book at the moment: Norwegian Wood
+📖 Book at the moment: Wild Sheep Chase

 Check me out on: